nails/command-line-tool/README.md

 ## Usage

 You have a new binary (well, technically a shell script) called `nails`.
-You can pass one of three arguments to the tool:
+You can pass one of the following arguments to the tool:

 - `nails new folderName` will clone the skeleton repository into `folderName`, install all the dependancies, run the Nails Installer and then prepare a new repository for the app.
 - `nails install` will check dependencies are installed then run the Nails Installer.
 - `nails migrate` will check dependencies are installed then run the Nails Migration tool.
 - `nails upgrade` will update all dependencies to their latest version then run the Nails Migration tool.
+- `nails test` will run PHPUnit tests for the application.

 ## Prerequisites